Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Freeze-drying food and dehydrating food are two distinct methods of removing moisture from food.
 Both processes have unique characteristics that do affect the final product's texture, flavor, and shelf life.

-Freeze drying, also known as lyophilization, is a process that preserves food by removing up to 98% of its water content.
+Freeze-drying (aka lyophilization) preserves food by pulling out up to 98% of its water.
 The process starts by freezing the food rapidly, then placing it in a vacuum chamber.
 The frozen water then changes (which is called sublimation) from ice to vapor, bypassing the liquid phase!

-Dehydration is a simpler drying process that uses heat and air circulation to remove moisture.
-We can use a food dehydrator or even a regular oven to get a freeze-dried texture for candy.
+Dehydration is a far simpler drying process that uses heat and air circulation to remove moisture.
+We CAN use a food dehydrator (or even a regular oven) to get a freeze-dried texture for candy.

 Unlike freeze-drying, dehydration typically removes about 90-95% of the water content.
 It works well for many foods but can alter texture and flavor more significantly than freeze-drying.